 How can I protect myself from spoofing?

 The best protection against spoofing is vigilance.
 Phone calls are some of the most difficult spoofs to protect yourself from because you are tricked into believing the person on the other end is legitimate.
 If you do answer a spoofed call and realize you’re caught in a scam, hang up immediately, Hanson said.

 Scammers specifically look for audio that includes “yes” answers so they can later use the recording to apply for bank accounts or other financial items.
 They can then open credit accounts and steal money under your name.

 She cautions against responding quickly to texts that seem to originate from your mechanic, dentist, doctor or others that you regularly correspond with.
 Even emails that seem to come from your own employer can be suspect when viewed on a smartphone because those are often truncated to redact identifying information.
 When in doubt, wait until you get home and can review the message on your computer to check all the sender’s information.

 When responding to emails, phone calls or texts, remember these tips:

-- Hang up immediately if you feel a call is not legitimate.
+If you feel a call is not legitimate, don’t stay on the line.
 “Even if you’re in the middle of speaking, hang up,” Hanson said.
 “Don’t give them any more audio or any more ammo.
 One of the scams that’s popular is to record the audio of the person they’re targeting.”